dotnet/samples/msbuild/custom-task-code-generation/README.md

 </Project>
 ```

-_Note:_ You can notice we are using another way to order the targets [(BeforeTarget and AfterTarget)](https://docs.microsoft.com/visualstudio/msbuild/target-build-order#beforetargets-and-aftertargets).
-The note on [override predefined targets](https://docs.microsoft.com/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process#override-predefined-targets) section on the MSBuild extension article on the says: 'SDK-style projects have an implicit import of targets after the last line of the project file.
-This means that you cannot override default targets unless you specify your imports manually'.
+_Note:_ We are using another way to order the targets [(BeforeTarget and AfterTarget)](https://docs.microsoft.com/visualstudio/msbuild/target-build-order#beforetargets-and-aftertargets).
+The note in the [Override predefined targets](https://docs.microsoft.com/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process#override-predefined-targets) section in the MSBuild extension article says: 'SDK-style projects have an implicit import of targets after the last line of the project file.
+This means that you cannot override default targets unless you specify your imports manually.'